conliont/Scaffold_Design/README.md

 ## Tutorial for implementing the tools

 **Model Training in R**
-The code for creating the 5 models, one for each parameter (Bone Porosity, Area-to-Volume Ratio, Connectivity Density, Trabecular Spacing, Trabecular Thickness) can be found in the directory
+The code for creating the 5 models, one for each parameter (Bone Porosity, Area-to-Volume Ratio, Connectivity Density, Trabecular Spacing, Trabecular Thickness) can be found in the directory scripts. 'gdgdf.py'

 **Prediction Tool**

 **Optimization Tool**